Hi, I’m Ethan!

 Why I do this work:

 I know what it’s like to feel like you don’t fit the mold.
 Though I hold privilege as a white, cisgender, heterosexual man, I’ve never quite matched the “expected” version of masculinity.
 Growing up with a soft, gentle approach to life, I faced bullying and pressure to conform.
-Those experiences shaped me deeply and taught me the power of curiosity over judgment, compassion over critique, and slowing down instead of pushing through.
-They also showed me how meaningful it can be to finally find your voice, loosen people-pleasing patterns, and make sense of experiences that never had space to be fully felt.
+That experience shaped how I see people: not as problems to fix, but as systems to understand.
+It taught me the value of curiosity over judgment, compassion over critique, and slowing down instead of pushing through.
+It also showed me how powerful it is to finally find your voice, loosen people-pleasing patterns, and make sense of experiences that were never fully processed.

 I completed my Master’s in Marriage, Couple, and Family Therapy here in Portland, where I’ve worked with individuals, couples, and families.